pharringtonp19/mecon/docs/overview/overview.md

 ## **Teaching Philosophy**:

-Ideas are explained at the level of detail so as to enable composition (it should feel like you're [playing with legos](https://youtu.be/Jy5Jw8hNiAQ?t=464)).
+- Ideas are explained at the level of detail so as to enable composition (it should feel like you're [playing with legos](https://youtu.be/Jy5Jw8hNiAQ?t=464)).
 Based on my experience, I found this is best done by writing math on computer.
 Some people will consider this to be programming, but those people would be wrong.
 It's just writing math on a computer.
 On the first day of class, you will learn everything you need to know about writing math on the computer for this class.
+- Emphasize working at varying levels of abstraction
+- Distinguish between function the signature of the function and it's definition:
+    - working the a functions signature can make it clear how something like the conditional expectation generalizes expectations